elastic/ecs/rfcs/text/0008-threat-intel.md

 - Abuse.ch URL - This dataset from Abuse.ch provides a list of malware URLs.
 - AlienVault OTX - This dataset from AlienVault provides a list of malware hashes, URLs, and IPs.
 - Anomali Limo - This dataset from Anomali provides threat information from the Limo service.
+- Malware Bazaar - This dataset from Malware Bazaar provides Malware threat information.
+- ThreatFox - This dataset from ThreatFox provides malware and network threat information.

 <!--
 Stage 2: Included a real world example source document.
 Ideally this example comes from the source(s) identified in stage 1.
 If not, it should replace them.
 The goal here is to validate the utility of these field changes in the context of a real world example.
 Format with the source name as a ### header and the example document in a GitHub code block with json formatting.